austinseraphin/motion-accessibility/README.md

 The UIAccessibility Container informal protocol allows VoiceOver to handle a custom view which acts like a container.
 It  tells VoiceOver how to read the subviews in the proper order.
 It contains accessibility elements.
 Just implement these methods in a subclass of UIView.

 #### `accessibility_element_at_index`
 Accepts an integer and returns the accessibility element.
+You can  use the standard `Array#[]` method for this.
 #### `accessibility_element_count`
 Returns the number of accessible elements.
+You can use `Array#length` for this.
 #### `index_of_accessibility_element`
 Accepts an accessibility element and returns its index as an integer.
+You can use the `Array#index` method for this.

 ### UIAccessibilityFocus Informal Protocol